Freehold Borough, New Jersey: Main Street

 The borough is home to Downtown Freehold, located on East and West Main Street (County Route 537).
 This downtown section has various eateries, bars, boutiques, historical sites, and other excursions.
 Within this section of town, there have been plans to revitalize the downtown area, as outlined in the Freehold Center Core Revitalization Plan (2008), in which NJ Transit has sponsored a project in transforming the Freehold Center Bus Station into a Transit Village.
 This new designation would foster in the creation of a transit-oriented development zoning district around the bus station.

 Freehold Raceway

 Freehold Raceway Mall is a super-regional high-end shopping mall in neighboring Freehold Township.

-Established in 1853, making it the nation's oldest half-mile harness racing track, Freehold Raceway offers horse lovers and bettors an opportunity to see harness racing.
-The raceway announced in September 2024 that they will close, with the final racing date being December 28.
+Established in 1853 and with racing starting the next year, making it the nation's oldest half-mile harness racing track at the time of its closing, Freehold Raceway offered horse lovers and bettors an opportunity to see harness racing.
+The raceway announced in September 2024 that they would be closing, with the final racing date being December 28.